unity3d-jp/StreamingImageSequence/Documentation~/en/FeaturePlayingSequentialImages.md

 1. **Ping Pong**: loop the entire image sequence backwards, then forwards, and so forth, with the same clip duration.
 1. **Continue**: same as **Hold**

-By default, StreamingImageSequence sets both Pre-Extrapolate and Post-Extrapolate properties to **None**.
+By default, StreamingImageSequencePlayableAsset sets both Pre-Extrapolate and Post-Extrapolate properties to **None**.

 ## Curve Editing (Editor only)